biati-digital/glightbox/README.md

 - **Iframe support** - need to embed an iframe? no problem
 - **Keyboard Navigation** - esc, arrows keys, tab and enter is all you need
 - **Touch Navigation** - mobile touch events
+- **Zoomable images** - zoom and drag images on mobile and desktop
 - **Api** - control the lightbox with the provided methods
+- **Customizable** - create your skin or modify the animations with some minor css changes

 ## Live Demo
 You can check the live demo [right here](https://biati-digital.github.io/glightbox/)